spamn/powersave/README.md

 -------------

 Things you should edit, should you use this on your setup:
-* NMI watchdog; I have this disabled at kernel level.
-If you don't, then uncomment the line in the powersave script.
-This option is safe to do!
-Should you want to disable this at kernel level too, use: `nmi_watchdog=0`
+* NMI watchdog; If you want to disable this at kernel level too, use: `nmi_watchdog=0`
-* ASPM powersave; this option is safe!
-To be able to write to this file you have to use a kernel parameter at boot: `pcie_aspm=force`
+* ASPM powersave; To be able to write to this file you have to use a kernel parameter at boot: `pcie_aspm=force`
-* Disk powersave; as I have only one HDD (laptop), I have edited the wildcard that Taylorchu originally uses.
+* Disk powersave; I have removed hdparm because I have an SSD (laptop).
 If you have multiple HDD's and want to run powersave on all of them, then use this:
   `for dev in $(awk '/^\/dev\/sd/ {print $1}' /etc/mtab); do hdparm -S 6 -B 254 -a 2048 $dev; done`
-Also, note that I use -B254.
-I hate the clicking noises my HDD would make otherwise, but this is not power-efficient.
-If you want maximum powersave, use -B1. **THIS CAN HURT YOUR HARDDRIVE, SO BE CAREFUL.**
+Also, note that using -B254 is not power-efficient.
+If you want maximum powersave, use -B1. **THIS CAN HURT YOUR HARDDRIVE, SO BE CAREFUL.** See https://wiki.archlinux.org/index.php/Laptop#Hard_drive_spin_down_problem
-* Screen powersave; this option is safe!
-The numbers of brightness differ per manufacturer.
-You should check yours.
-Do so by setting your screen on maximum brightness and then running `cat/sys/class/backlight/acpi_video*/brightness`
-Then, lookup the `false)` part in the script and change the value.
-Mine is set to 9.
 * Battery line in the systemd sleep hook, your setup might have a different path.

 These modules can be blacklisted to save power: